fsprojects/Paket/docs/content/nuget-dependencies.md

     nuget Example == 1.2.3 // take exactly this version

+<blockquote>Important: If you want to restrict the version to a specific version then use the [= operator](nuget-dependencies.html#Pinned-version-constraint).
+The == operator should only be used if you need to overwrite a dependency resultion due to a conflict.</blockquote>

 #### Further version constraints

     nuget Example >= 1.2.3        // at least 1.2.3